hyle-team/bounty/README.md

 ### Translations
 Various translation tasks from large articles to social media posts will be rewarded based on the word count.
 The required languages will be listed in a particular bounty.
 Texts to translate can be articles, instructions, guides, whitepaper updates, announcements, Facebook posts, tweets, etc.

-### Mining
-A reward for publishing mining software and tools with Zano support.
-Should be reviewed and accepted by the community.

 ### Instructions
 Infographics, tutorials, guides on various topics related to Zano features and usage.
 Submitted works will be reviewed by dev team and rewarded based on the quality of the material.
 Materials about mining, staking, marketplaces, and contracts are preferred.

+### Mining
+A reward for publishing mining software and tools with Zano support.
+Should be reviewed and accepted by the community.

+### Bug Reporting
+A reward for major bugs relating to security or privacy risks on the Zano blockchain.
+This bounty is strictly related to the core code of Zano and does not include any possible visual errors in the Zano user interface.
+Amount of bounty will depend on severity of the issue.

-## How to propose you bounty?
+## How to propose your bounty idea.
 If you feel confident about a particular idea and it's implementation you can suggest you own bounty by creating a new issue.
 Please provide a full detailed description and don't forget to mark it with a special label `Idea`.
 The dev team will review it and respond swiftly.